jhevans/evolution/README.md

 using PseudoGeneMixin.

 TODO:
-- Give organism age using pseudogene
-- Implement increment_age on organism
+- Implement Genesis class for instantiating starting organisms
 - Implement EnvironmentalContext as class
 - Implement supervisor thread to return current state of environment